dirigiblelabs/curriculum-2017/VelislavKlimentov/Documentation/DataStructures.md

 ## Context

 Data Structure is giving oppurtunity to store your data so that it can be accessed and modified efficiently.
+The Data Structure is representing the domain model of the application.

 ## Prerequisite